Email: info@watson-knives.com

 Watson Knives story and philosophy:

-From one longtime tactical trainer, I learned to never take untested equipment or procedures in front of students, nor to combat.
+"From one longtime tactical trainer, I learned to never take untested equipment or procedures in front of students, nor to combat.
 From that I also took away to never use customers as guinea pigs.
 How many consumer goods do you see in which folks express "stay away from for a couple years until the bugs are worked out"?
-That practice has never been OK to me.
+That practice has never been OK to me. " -Joe

-By remaining active in the defense training industry as both a teacher and student, I am blessed with constant feedback on my designs as well as awareness of what people on the job require in ever-evolving environments.
-Since I respect the value of other methodologies and experience, I also frequently work with professionals from the military, law enforcement and civilian sectors to vet and create new designs.
-I have heard it said that I've probably put out more designs, and variations of them than most.
-I am not sure, I just know that there are a lot of great ways to build things for people who have a lot of really cool jobs.
-I'm blessed and thankful for your support and business.
+"By remaining active in the defense training industry as both a teacher and student, I am blessed with constant feedback on my designs as well as awareness of what people on the job require in ever-evolving environments.
+Since I respect the value of other methodologies and experience, I also frequently work with professionals from the military, law enforcement and private sectors on solutions to their individual needs.
+I'm thankful for your support and for those who allow me to do work I love."

 -Joe Watson